 Available for all data types.

-Displays a line that connects the charted values.Line chart
+Displays a line that connects the charted values.Chart shows five lines in different colors.

 Logs list